pboling/gem_bench/README.md

 Gem: "Put me in coach!"
 You: ❨╯°□°❩╯︵┻━┻

+### New for 1.0.2 - Gemfile specs

 Version constraints are important.
-Give the Gemfile some love in your CI build - New for 1.0.2
+Give the Gemfile some love in your CI build

+Create a `spec/gemfile_spec.rb` like:
 ```ruby
 Rspec.describe "Gemfile" do
   it("has version constraint on every gem") do